sithukyaw007/LearnAI-KnowledgeMiningBootcamp/README.md

 In this course you will learn

--- Fundamentals of Azure Search and its capabilities.
+1. Fundamentals of Azure Search and its capabilities.

--- Understand Microsoft Cognitive Search and its key scenarios for using them.
+1. Understand Microsoft Cognitive Search and its key scenarios for using them.

--- Build an enriched data pipeline for search using predefined and custom skillsets:
+1. Build an enriched data pipeline for search using predefined and custom skillsets:

-    -- Text skills like entity recognition, language detection, text manipulation and key phrase extraction.
+    a.
+Text skills like entity recognition, language detection, text manipulation and key phrase extraction.

-    -- Image skills like OCR.
+    b.
+Image skills like OCR.

-    -- Language skills like text translation.
+    c.
+Language skills like text translation.

-    -- Content moderation skills to block documents with incompliant content.
+    d.
+Content moderation skills to block documents with incompliant content.

--- Use the enriched data pipeline for a knowledge mining solution on business documents within an enterprise.
+1. Use the enriched data pipeline for a knowledge mining solution on business documents within an enterprise.

--- Expose the knowledge mining solution using a bot interface for document search and consumption.
+1. Expose the knowledge mining solution using a bot interface for document search and consumption.

 #### Architecture